 Are there some issues— yes, some mayors and a governor or two have done and said foolish things.
 Those are already being pushed back in the courts.
 This is not a deep state conspiracy.
 It’s what happens in a global crisis, and we will make it through just fine.

-Ed Stertzer now targets pastors who faithfully preached the Word in person on Easter as though they are villains who want attention.
-The tyranny underway is to grand for Stertzer to bypass, so he justifies it by saying the courts will prevail, which they do not have a track record of doing.
+Ed Stetzer now targets pastors who faithfully preached the Word in person on Easter as though they are villains who want attention.
+The tyranny underway is to grand for Stetzer to bypass, so he justifies it by saying the courts will prevail, which they do not have a track record of doing.

 In a recent press briefing, White House coronavirus task force coordinator Dr. Deborah Birx acknowledged conspiracy theories on both sides related to death numbers, some saying the numbers are inflated while others believe the numbers have been underreported.